ghewgill/pyqver/README.md

         -m x.y or --min-version x.y (default M.N)
-            report version triggers at or above version x.y in verbose mode -v or --verbose
+            report version triggers at or above version x.y in verbose mode -l or --lint
+            print a lint style report showing each offending line -v or --verbose
             print more detailed report of version triggers for each version